What we do, in a nutshell

 Mountain West Digital Library

 Utah State University's Digital Library also functions as a regional hub for the Mountain West Digital Library (mwdl.org), a collaborative project digitizing and/or hosting digital collections from regional cultural heritage institutions (libraries, museums, historical societies, etc.).
 We are one of MWDL’s regional hosting institutions, each running a CONTENTdm server supporting its own digital collections and supporting partner institutions by providing scanning and hosting services.
 Interested in partnering with us?
-Contact Cheryl Walters at email@example.com.
+Contact Becky Thoms at firstname.lastname@example.org.

 Collection development policy